ivan-alles/localizer/README.md

 <img src="./assets/hands_on.gif">

-To see, how to detect position and orientation of objects without writing any code, use the hands-on demo app.
+To see how to detect the position and orientation of objects without writing any code, use the hands-on demo app.
 You can interactively train and run a model on images from your web camera.
 Run `python localizer\hands_on_demo.py [CAMERA_ID]` and follow the on-screen instructions.
 You can select a camera with the optional `CAMERA_ID`parameter.
 It is an integer with the default value of 0.